 Is It Everything That You Thought It Would Be?

 If you find that professional filmmaking is not for you, then stop.
 No hard feelings.
 Many people discover that they prefer filmmaking to be a fun, if expensive, hobby.
 It is ok to be one of those people.

 If you get well trained, and you pursue filmmaking as a business (which is another article altogether), then you will probably do well.
 If, on the other hand, dependable hours, employee benefits and a cozy office turn out to be more to your liking, at least you’ll always know what MOS means and what a Best Boy does.

-Don Starnes directs and photographs movies and videos of all kinds and is based in the San Francisco Bay Area.
-He was never a Production Assistant, but he worked his way up through most other jobs.
+Don Starnes directs and photographs movies and videos of all kinds and is based in Los Angeles and the San Francisco Bay Area.
+He was never a Production Assistant, but he worked his way up through most other movie jobs.